owncast/owncast.github.io/content/quickstart/_index.md

 type: subpages
 ---

 By using the installer you can get up and running in about a minute.
-However, if you would prefer to [download a release manually](/quickstart/manual) or use [Docker](/quickstart/docker) you also have those options.
+However, if you would prefer to [download a release manually](/quickstart/manual), use a [one-click install](/quickstart/providers) at a supported hosting provider, or use [Docker](/quickstart/docker) you have those options.

 ### Installer